Catherine Sevenau

 Dec 2, 1883: Death of Phil Van Wert Chatfield (age 17), son of Isaac Chatfield and Eliza Harrington, of Bright’s disease, at the St. James Hotel in Denver, Arapahoe Co., Colorado, his parents at his bedside.
 The family has a home in both Aspen and Denver at the time of his death.

 Dec 3, 1883: Burial of Phil Van Wert Chatfield in the Littleton Cemetery (Lot 1, Block 13, Grave 7) in Littleton, Arapahoe Co., Colorado.
-His sisters, Grace (stillborn) and Myrtle (died at age 4), appear to have been reinterred there at this time.
-Grace is in Grave 6, Myrtle in Grave 5.
+His sisters, Grace (stillborn) and Myrtle (died at age four), appear to have been reinterred there at this time.
+Grace is in Grave 6, Myrtle is in Grave 5.
 There are no headstones.

 Bright’s Disease